 First, we match you with skis, boots and poles from our rental fleet.
-But we won’t just hand you the set and kick you out the door.
+But we won’t just hand you the set and send you on your way.
 You will meet your instructor, and inside the lodge you’ll learn a little about the equipment and how to put on your skis and use your poles.
 Then it’s out on the snow.

 The most important part of learning to ski is often overlooked: being comfortable just standing on your skis.
 We’ll help you get familiar with moving around on your skis on a flat surface.